 The City initiated City of Nortonville vs City of White Plains in early 2017 relating to the City of White Plains' failure to pay the new wholesale sanitary sewer rate enacted by the Nortonville City Council on June 30, 2016.
-The litigation has been referred to binding arbitration, and the parties are currently securing the services of an arbitrator to determine the rights of the parties.
-The likelihood of an unfavorable outcome is low.
+The litigation participated in a binding arbitration hearing on November 7 and November 8, 2019, and reached a tentative agreement to resolve the issue.
+The settlement agreement includes the City of White Plains paying a compromised sum of \$55,000 to the City of Nortonville for outstanding wholesale sanitary sewer treatment invoices.
+The parties agree to enter into a new contract for wholesale sanitary sewer treatment services and resolve the pending litigation.
+The proposed date to enter into the new contract is December 1, 2019.